Financial Calculators

 Markup Formula

-If you compare the formulas to calculate margin and markup, you’ll see why they are easily confused.
-The gross profit is divided by the original cost instead of the sale price.
+Comparing the formulas for margin and markup reveals exactly why they are so easily confused.
+With markup, the gross profit is divided by the original cost rather than the final sale price.

 The formula to calculate markup is: